crispywaffles666/asahi-atomic-niri/README.md

 >
 > Keep macOS recovery available.
 Keeping an existing Linux installation until
 > the Atomic system is proven working is strongly recommended.
+>
+> For me, it worked on the first attempt without bricking anything, but required several steps and a lot of troubleshooting.
+My process is documented below.

 ## Overview